RedisLabs/redislabs-docs/content/rs/databases/configure/database-persistence.md

 |  Provides better durability (recover the latest point in time) | Less durable |
 |  Slower time to recover (Larger files) | Faster recovery time |
 |  More disk space required (files tend to grow large and require compaction) | Requires less resource (I/O once every several hours and no compaction required) |

-## Configuring persistence for your database

-1. In **databases**, either:
-        - Click **Add** (+) to create a new database.
-        - Click on the database that you want to configure and at the bottom of the page click edit.
-1. Navigate to Persistence
-1. Select your database persistence option
-1. Select save or update

-{{< video "/images/rs/persistence.mp4" "Persistence" >}}

 ## Data persistence and Redis on Flash